EllieChen-Git/React-Complete-Intro-V5/README.md

 ## React Hooks

+- Can only be used with functional components (i.e. You cannot use it with class components)

 - **useState**: https://reactjs.org/docs/hooks-reference.html#usestate
   const [state, setState] = useState(initialState);
 - !!!Hooks rely on this strict ordering!!!: Don't use hooks inside any loops, if/else statement